Science

 • These proteins are specific.

-• In eukaryotic cells, they play an important role in the maintenance of the nucleus shape and in other cellular processes.
+• In eukaryotic cell, they play an important role in the maintenance of the nucleus shape and in other cellular processes.

 Conclusion

 Nuclear lamina and matrix are key structures within the nuclei of eukaryotic cells, each providing essential support.
-The nuclear lamina consists of lamins primarily, with supporting intermediate filament proteins called lamins providing structural integrity to the nucleus;.
-In contrast, its counterpart, the nuclear matrix, is comprised of proteins and DNA fibers forming an intricate network that acts like scaffolding for organizing and regulating chromatin within its boundaries.
+The nuclear lamina consists of lamins primarily, with supporting intermediate filament proteins called lamins providing structural integrity to the nucleus; while its counterpart, the nuclear matrix, is comprised of proteins and DNA fibers forming an intricate network that acts like scaffolding for organizing and regulating chromatin within its boundaries.